 Also sent to your email.
 Opens in any modern browser — no software required.

 You know your offer, your story and your process better than anyone.
-That's also exactly why you're the worst person to evaluate whether your buyer's journey is clear.
+That's also why you're the worst person to evaluate whether your buyer's journey is clear.
 You fill in the gaps automatically.
 A stranger doesn't.

 Each section gives you a score out of 5.
 Your lowest section is where to start — not because it's the worst, but because it's working against everything above it.